Best Solar Companies in California

 Jump to insight

-When getting quotes, insist on a comparative analysis that clearly shows projected savings with and without a battery under the current Net Billing Tariff rules.
+When getting quotes, make sure the company provides a side-by-side comparison showing your estimated savings with and without a battery under the current Net Billing Tariff rules.

 Jump to insight